dotnet/docs/docs/core/tools/csproj.md

 ### Recommendations

-Since `Microsoft.NETCore.App` or `NETStandard.Library` metapackages are implicitly referenced, the following are our recommended best practices:
+Since `Microsoft.NETCore.App` or `NETStandard.Library` metapackages are implicitly referenced, consider the following guidelines:

 - When targeting .NET Core or .NET Standard, never have an explicit reference to the `Microsoft.NETCore.App` or `NETStandard.Library` metapackages via a `<PackageReference>` item in your project file.
-- If you need a specific version of the runtime when targeting .NET Core, you should use the `<RuntimeFrameworkVersion>` property in your project (for example, `1.0.4`) instead of referencing the metapackage.
+- If you need a specific version of the runtime when targeting .NET Core, use the `<RuntimeFrameworkVersion>` property in your project (for example, `1.0.4`) instead of referencing the metapackage.
-  - This might happen if you are using [self-contained deployments](../deploying/index.md#self-contained-deployments-scd) and you need a specific patch version of 1.0.0 LTS runtime, for example.
+  For example, if you're using [self-contained deployments](../deploying/index.md#self-contained-deployments-scd), you might need a specific patch version of 1.0.0 LTS runtime.
 - If you need a specific version of the `NETStandard.Library` metapackage when targeting .NET Standard, you can use the `<NetStandardImplicitPackageVersion>` property and set the version you need.
-- Don't explicitly add or update references to either the `Microsoft.NETCore.App` or `NETStandard.Library` metapackage in .NET Framework projects.
+- For .NET Framework projects, don't explicitly add or update references to either the `Microsoft.NETCore.App` or `NETStandard.Library` metapackage.
 If any version of `NETStandard.Library` is needed when using a .NET Standard-based NuGet package, NuGet automatically installs that version.

 ## Implicit version for some package references

 Most usages of [`<PackageReference>`](#packagereference) require setting the `Version` attribute to specify the NuGet package version to be used.
-When using .NET Core 2.1 or 2.2 and referencing [Microsoft.AspNetCore.App](/aspnet/core/fundamentals/metapackage-app) or [Microsoft.AspNetCore.All](/aspnet/core/fundamentals/metapackage), however, the  attribute is unnecessary.
-The .NET Core SDK can automatically select the version of these packages that should be used.
+However, when using .NET Core 2.1 or 2.2 and referencing [Microsoft.AspNetCore.App](/aspnet/core/fundamentals/metapackage-app) or [Microsoft.AspNetCore.All](/aspnet/core/fundamentals/metapackage), the `Version` attribute is unnecessary.
+The .NET Core SDK can automatically select the appropriate version of these packages.

 ### Recommendation